Gabmax4/rssi-triage-bracelet/README.md

 ESP8266/ESP32 bracelet firmware that estimates **proximity from Wi‑Fi RSSI**, drives **triage LEDs** (green/yellow/red) and demonstrates **two OTA modes**: ArduinoOTA (push from IDE) and **auto‑update by downloading a .bin from an HTTPS URL**.
 It also exposes simple HTTP routes you can read from a browser or hook to a tiny AJAX dashboard.

 > **Note on WiFiMulti:** `WiFiMulti` gives *multi‑AP roaming/failover*.
-It is not a full mesh (no multi‑hop routing), but in practice improves resilience: if AP1 is down, the device re‑associates to AP2 automatically.
-For true mesh you’d use ESP‑NOW+mesh or libraries like *painlessMesh*.
+It is **not** a full mesh (no multi‑hop routing), but in practice improves resilience: if AP1 is down, the device re‑associates to AP2 automatically.
+For true mesh you’d use ESP‑NOW mesh or libraries like *painlessMesh*.

 ---